Read about Help Musicians' 100 year history here.

 During the Second World War, pianist Myra Hess gave us the financial boost that we needed to continue our work by donating the proceeds of her famous concert series, which ran throughout the War at the National Gallery.

-In 2014, we adopted the name Help Musicians UK to bring our message to an even wider range of musicians and supporters.
+In 2014, we adopted the name Help Musicians to bring our message to an even wider range of musicians and supporters.
 We are proud to continue the tradition of compassion and kindness upon which we were founded.